Kimhyr/Kedit/README.md

 ```

 1. Split the pointed segment from the pointed segment index forwards; then,
-2. append the char to the pointed segment.
+2. append the symbol to the pointed segment.

 ```
 segment = (h, i, !, 0, 0, 0, 0, 0)
 insert_within(Z) = (h, Z, 0, 0, 0, 0, 0, 0)->(i, !, 0, 0, 0, 0, 0, 0)
 ```

-#### Insert at the end of the pointed segment.
+#### Write at the end of the pointed segment.

 ```cpp
 Void Kedit::BufferCursor::write() noexcept {